dottjt/stopMotion/README.md

 ## Create basic UI

 test3.js - Create basic UI responding to the logic.
 Gonna be hard.
 Might take a break for today.
+NON FINISHED>

+BROKEN test3_1.js - want to make potentially breaking changes by removing h1 array and just working from the total array.

+BROKEN test3_2.js - trying two different functions at once.
+INSTEAD, I'll just work with more temporary variables instead

+WORKS test3_1.js - Okay, so it works with temporary variables.
+The only issue is the setInterval that DOESN"T work.

+## Character Movement

+test3_3.js - modify 3_1.js and add character movement to the game.

+test3_4.js - Okay!
+Exapanded the grid to successfully trickle down the entire 3 x 4 grid!
+I needed to, so I can add function movement :)